-1) Annual performance reviews (see Section 6.) conducted by the department head, director, or supervisor (or individual responsible for conducting the annual evaluation).

-2) Periodic review by a committee of peers (see Section 9.2.).
+- 1) Annual performance reviews (see Section 6.) conducted by the department head, director, or supervisor (or individual responsible for conducting the annual evaluation). - 2) Periodic review (at least once every six years) by a committee of peers (see Section 9.2.).